-Your Child Has a Right to Special Education and Related Services at No Cost to You - this means that, with regard to services required to provide a Free Appropriate Public Education (FAPE) to an eligible child under IDEA, the school district:
+- Your Child Has a Right to Special Education and Related Services at No Cost to You – this means that services are required to provide a Free Appropriate Public Education (FAPE) to an eligible child under IDEA, the school district:

-May not require parents to sign up for, or enroll in, public benefits or insurance programs in order for their child to receive FAPE;
+- May not require parents to sign up for, or enroll in, public benefits or insurance programs for their child to receive FAPE;

-Result in the family paying for services that would otherwise be covered by the public benefits or insurance program and that are required for the child outside of the time the child is in school;
+- This results in the family paying for services that would otherwise be covered by public benefits or insurance programs and that are required for the child outside of the time the child is in school;